 The research, published in the journal Cancer Research, describes the use of the OE-MRI imaging technique.
 OE-MRI can produce maps of oxygen deprivation and identify and quantify the hypoxia within a tumour.

 Dr Jamin explains how the technique works, “Oxygen-enhanced (OE-) MRI allows the non-invasive localisation of regions within tumours that are deprived of oxygen.
-These regions are associated with more aggressive tumours and resistance to both chemo- and radio- therapy.
+These regions are associated with more aggressive tumours and resistance to both chemotherapy and radiotherapy.

 We believe that OE-MRI will allow better treatment planning and monitoring, and ultimately help accelerate the delivery of precision medicine to patients including children with cancer.”